pyroscope/pyrocore/README.md

 They enable you to filter rTorrent's item list for displaying or changing selected items, also creating, inspecting and changing ``.torrent`` files, and much more.

+An optional daemon process (``pyrotorque``) can add flexible queue management for rTorrent, starting items added in bulk slowly over time according to customizable rules, and also watch a directory tree recursively for new metafiles using inotify, resulting in instantaneous loading without any polling and no extra configuration for nested directories.

 ![rtcontrol + curses demo](https://raw.githubusercontent.com/pyroscope/pyroscope/master/pyrocore/docs/videos/rtcontrol-curses.gif)

 The `PyroScope` command line utilities are *not* the same as